Milla Jean Grant1

 1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume I, page 186.
 Hereinafter cited as The Complete Peerage.

-Francis Willoughby, 5th Baron Willoughy was born circa 1613/14.
-He married Elizabeth Cecil, daughter of Sir Edward Cecil, 1st Viscount Wimbledon and Theodosia Noel, in 1628/29.
-He died on 23 July 1666, at sea in a hurricane off Guadelope.
+Francis Willoughby, 5th Baron Willoughy of Parham was born in 1613/14.1 He was the son of William Willoughby, 3rd Baron Willoughby of Parham and Lady Frances Manners.2 He married Elizabeth Cecil, daughter of Edward Cecil, 1st Viscount Wimbledon and Theodosia Noel, circa 1628/29.1 He died on 23 July 1666, at sea on board his ship Hope, in a hurricane off Guadelope.1

-Children of Francis Willoughby, 5th Baron Willoughy and Elizabeth Cecil
+Children of Francis Willoughby, 5th Baron Willoughy of Parham and Elizabeth Cecil

 Citations

 2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
-Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 301.
+Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume XII/2, page 704.
 Hereinafter cited as The Complete Peerage.